P-p-H-d/mlib/README.md

 ##### M\_DELAY1(expr) / M\_DELAY2(expr) / M\_DELAY3(expr) / M\_DELAY4(expr) / M\_ID

 Delay the evaluation by 1, 2, 3 or 4 steps.
-This is necessary to write macros which are recursive.
+This is necessary to write macros that are recursive.
-The argument is a macro-function which has to be deferred.
+The argument is a macro-function that has to be deferred.
 M\_ID is an equivalent of M\_DELAY1.

 ##### M\_EVAL(expr)